 The model emphasizes a variety of approaches to meet the needs of students.
-Critical elements of the triage system include: involvement of families at every stage; referral for screening, assessment, and treatment for early identification of youth at risk for juvenile justice involvement; and development and access to preventative and supportive resources within the school environment with community supports such as restorative practices, mental health screening and support, and chemical dependency evaluation and services.
+Critical elements of the triage system include: involvement of families at every stage; referral for screening, assessment, and treatment for early identification of youth at risk for juvenile justice involvement; and development and access to preventive and supportive resources within the school environment, using community supports such as restorative practices, mental health screening and support, and chemical dependency evaluation and services.
 The model is general enough to be applied to any school setting and allows for some adaptation based on local context and resources.

-In the Spring of 2017, an RFP was issued across the State; it was open to school districts and non-profit agencies.
-The first site, Robbinsdale Cooper High School, began implementation in the Fall of 2017 and five more sites were added in January of 2018; Minneapolis Roosevelt High School, Duluth Denfeld High School, Owatonna High School, Cloquet Alternative School (transferred to Cloquet High School in the Fall of 2019), and St Cloud McKinley Area Learning Center.
+Each MN SBDM site received \$19,500 in funding from the MN Department of Human Services In spring 2017, an RFP was issued across the state; it was open to school districts and nonprofit agencies.
+The first site, Robbinsdale Cooper High School, began implementation in all 2017, and five more sites were added in January 2018: Minneapolis Roosevelt High School, Duluth Denfeld High School, Owatonna High School, Cloquet Alternative School (transferred to Cloquet High School in fall 2019), and St Cloud McKinley Area Learning Center.
+Robbinsdale Area Schools' school based diversion has also expanded to include Armstrong High School.

 Wilder Research is working with DHS to help collect and analyze information about how the SBDM is helping each pilot program increase screenings, assessments, and referrals to mental and chemical health treatments, as well as to improve students' school attendance and responses to behavioral situations.
 Additional long-term outcomes may include reduced school arrests, out-of-school suspensions, and expulsions.
+This report focuses on data for the 2019-20 school year.
+It is important to note that two significant events occurred during this reporting period: the outbreak of the novel coronavirus that causes COVID-19 and the resulting pandemic, and the killing of George Floyd and the civil unrest that followed.
+These factors may have affected some parts of the School-Based Diversion Model, including referrals and service provision.

-Minnesota's School-based Diversion Model
+Minnesota's School-Based Diversion Model

-Pilot schools
+Pilot schools 7

-Students referred into program
+Students referred into program 294

 Students declined services

-Students served by program
+by program

+255

-Minnesota's School-based Diversion Model responses to behavioral incidents
+Minnesota's School-Based Diversion Model responses to behavioral incidents